-Mejor la ausencia

-RIGHTS SOLD TO

-Lindau Italian

-Manuscript in Spanish or Italian.
-English excerpts available.

-Pages 240

-Published in March 2017

-Mejor la ausencia [Absence is Better] The Basque conflict, as seen through the eyes of a young girl.
+Edurne Portela Mejor la ausencia RIGHTS SOLD TO Lindau Italian Manuscript in Spanish or Italian.
+English sample available.
+Pages 240 Published in March 2017 Mejor la ausencia [Absence is Better] The Basque conflict, as seen through the eyes of a young girl.
 There's a certain kind of violence implied in the process of growing up, both against one self and against figures of authority.
 But when you live in a Basque town in the 80s and 90s, surrounded by heroin addiction, unemployment, pollution, and systematic police brutality, violence is more than a personal issue.
 Told from the perspective of a young girl at first and later of a teenaged Amaia, Mejor la ausencia is the portrait of a shattered family completely distraught by the violence that envelops them.
 Along with her three siblings, Amaia, the youngest, has to face a father who hurts and a mother who hides.
 By confronting this hostile environment and testing the limits of her own endurance, Amaia invites the reader to share her fears, confusion and rage.
 Years later, we find Amaia again as the woman who returns to her hometown hoping to tie up loose ends.
 Between the past she fled from and the present day, Amaia slowly discovers that family history is unescapable - and acknowledging it may be the only way to survive.

-Voted the best Novel of 2018 by the Madrid Guild of Booksellers

-Awarded with the Letterature dal Fronte -Cittá di Cassino international prize 2021

-More than 20,000 COPIES SOLD

-If Patria (by Aramburu) was Velázquez, Mejor la ausencia would be Goya.

-El Español

-Mejor la ausencia is a novel that no one expected and that shows hope in the future of Spanish literature, with the presence of a new generation that, as in Gil de Biedma's wellknown poem, has come to leave its mark.
+Best Novel 2018 by Madrid Booksellers Letterature dal Fronte - Cittá di Cassino International Award 2021 More than 20,000 COPIES SOLD If Patria (by Aramburu) was Velázquez, Mejor la ausencia would be Goya. \El Español Mejor la ausencia is a novel that no one expected and that shows hope in the future of Spanish literature, with the presence of a new generation that, as in Gil de Biedma's wellknown poem, has come to leave its mark. \Zenda

-Zenda